yvelikova/axway-open-docs/content/en/docs/apigw_polref/fault_generic.md

 filter can change the contents of the message body to any arbitrary content.
 When an exception occurs in a policy, you can use this filter to customize the body of the JSON error.

-For details on how to use the **Set Message** filter to generate customized faults and return them to the client, see the example in [*SOAP fault handling* on page 1](fault_soap.htm).
+For details on how to use the **Set Message** filter to generate customized faults and return them to the client, see the example in [SOAP fault filter](#soap-fault-filter).
 You can use the same approach to generate customized JSON errors.

 ## SOAP fault filter